Comprehensive Low Vision Program

 How does it work?
 Individuals experiencing vision loss take an initial wellbeing assessment to provide information on overall wellness and vision loss adjustment as well as interests and strengths.
 They then meet with a vision loss coach for five to twelve sessions of up to 60 minutes each.

-Stories and Support from our Blog and Social Media
+Stories and Support: Our Blog and Social Media